signalfx/splunk-otel-android/README.md

   that will be used.
 Default = 25MB.
 - `enableSessionBasedSampling(double)` :
   Enable session ID based sampling and set its sampling ratio.
 The ratio is a probability of a session being included between between 0.0 (all dropped) and 1.0 (all included).
-Sampling is only applied if the spans created via `SplunkRum` APIs are root spans.
-If a custom parent span context was created, then the sampling flag of the parent span is respected instead.

 #### APIs provided by the `SplunkRum` instance: